How to Request Funeral or Bereavement Leave: Examples for 2026

 Dear [Manager Name],

-I am writing to request additional time away from work following the death of my [Relationship], [Name of Deceased].
+I am writing to request additional time away from work following the passing of my [Relationship], [Name of Deceased].

-The funeral and family arrangements will take place in [Location], and I need to travel there to attend the service and help with immediate responsibilities.
-For that reason, I would like to request leave from [Start Date] to [End Date], returning to work on [Return Date].
+The funeral and related family arrangements will take place in [Location], and I need to travel there to attend the service and assist with immediate responsibilities.
+For these reasons, I would like to request leave from [Start Date] to [End Date], returning to work on [Return Date].

-I understand this may go beyond the standard bereavement leave allowance.
-If needed, I am willing to discuss whether the additional time should be recorded as annual leave, unpaid leave, or another category under company policy.
+I understand this may exceed the standard bereavement leave allowance.
+If needed, I am open to discussing whether the additional time should be recorded as annual leave, unpaid leave, or another category under company policy.

-Before I leave, I will complete [urgent task], update [system / tracker], and brief [Colleague Name] on anything that may require attention during my absence.
+Before I leave, I will complete [urgent task], update [system / tracker], and brief [Colleague Name] on anything requiring attention while I am away.

-Thank you for considering this request and for your understanding at this difficult time.
+Thank you for considering my request and for your understanding during this difficult time.

 Sincerely,